darinsecurity/CrackedCalc/README.md

 + Extensively documented with a clear state model

 ## By the Best Programmers
-Includes a testing file of over 20,000 files to ensure your solution to the project is bullet proof.
+Includes a testing file of over 20,000 examples to ensure your solution to the project is bullet proof.